kirawat/kirawat.me/src/content/blog/xreal-one-review.md

 The top of the glasses can get rather warm.
 The heat make it a bit uncomfortable when the top bit of the glasses touch the forehead.

+The text aren't as sharp, so it's a hard sell for productivity work.

 Would I replace a proper monitor with it?
 The answer is "No".